 Whales of Mozambique

-The annual migration of the Magnificent HUMPBACK WHALE to Southern Mozambique Waters..
+The annual migration of the Magnificent HUMPBACK WHALE to Southern Mozambique Waters.
+A perfect opportunity for whale watching!

-The Humpback Whales make their long and arduous annual migration from the cold Southern Waters of the Antarctic, which is also their winter feeding grounds, to the warm waters around the equator hence here in Southern Africa / Mozambique to birth their calf.
+The Humpback Whale makes her long and arduous annual migration from the cold Southern Waters of the Antarctic, which is also their winter feeding grounds, to the warm waters around the equator hence here in Southern Africa / Mozambique to birth their calf.
+A perfect opportunity to participate in whale watching with our team.

 It is at this time of year we are privy to observing this exquisite natural phenomena of mother and young calf both finding safety and social acrobatic play in these shallow warm waters.